 Glint’s death is the inciting incident.
 It pivots the story which quickly turns dark.
 So obviously in the soundtrack I want to build Bite’s loss and anger.

-These next two sections are my favourite in the story and soundtrack.
 This is where the action peaks.
 This is also where the soundtrack reveals a surprising (to me) twist and dramatic irony in the story.
 Notice the change in tone from the last song to the next one.
 I hope the story is just as creepy.

 Kids in Danger